 Applies to metreleptin: subcutaneous powder for solution, subcutaneous solution

-In addition to its needed effects, some unwanted effects may be caused by metreleptin (the active ingredient contained in Myalept).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, metreleptin (the active ingredient contained in Myalept) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.